Capitalization Rate: Calculator, Formula & What It Is

 What Is Considered a Good Cap Rate?

-Higher cap rates are associated with properties that can carry a greater level of risk.
-This is because high cap rates are often an indicator of a lower property value.
+Generally, the higher the cap rate, the higher the risk to the property.
+This is because a high cap rate is often an indicator of a lower property value.
 With less expensive real estate, investors should be prepared for things like volatile property values, greater difficulty in attracting tenants, and maintaining high occupancy rates throughout the year.

 Factors That Affect the Cap Rate